top of page

 Mindfulness – There are many teachers to choose from online.

-* If you are new at this and looking to establish a meditation practice – in less than 15 min a day, this 40-day online program offers a short daily session in mindfulness and compassion that includes both a guided meditation and a teaching on a key point of practice.
+* If you are new at this and looking to establish a meditation practice – in less than 15 min a day, Various apps (Insight Timer; Calm; etc) offer a wide selection of practices on mindfulness and compassion

-* Spirit Rock’s programs offered solely online right now, are available on a $0-$1008 sliding scale basis.
+* Spirit Rock’s programs are available on a sliding scale basis.
 This includes retreats, classes, day retreats, and more.
 Give it a try!
 See the calendar here (including weekly sitting groups and Drop-In Programs)

 * An easy introduction to Jack Kornfield with a 20mn video from the 10 percent happier Live program